Is the European Union carrying out an NGO crackdown?

 It all sounded so convincing.

-Then I read the fascinating story, also published in a lengthy article in POLITICO last week, of the “Mystic money man behind Brussels activists - European Parliament casts a critical eye on where NGOs get their money.”
+Then I read the fascinating story, also published in a lengthy article in POLITICO, of the “Mystic money man behind Brussels activists - European Parliament casts a critical eye on where NGOs get their money.”